 You’ve probably never heard of Kaikoura.
 Honestly, I’d be surprised if you had.
-I’d been living in Dunedin (a 7 hour drive away) for three months before I knew anything about Kaikoura.
+I’d been living in Dunedin (a 7 hour drive away) for three months before I knew anything about this quaint and charming seaside town.
 But Kaikoura has something really special, and if you find yourself in the South Island of New Zealand, you should definitely make a detour here.
 That something special is swimming with dolphins in the open ocean.
 Yes, swimming with dolphins in Kaikoura was probably one of the coolest experiences of my life.

 Before I get into the details of this magical experience, I want to provide fair warning that these are terrible photos.
 I didn’t have a GoPro at the time and I was cheap so I turned down the option to rent one.
 Please use your imagination to transport you from these blurry pictures to the warm water of the Pacific Ocean.

 Okay, so first I want to clarify something.
 This isn’t “swimming with dolphins” like you’d do at a sea world.
 This is out in the ocean with 100% wild dolphins that are not baited or coerced with food.
 Let me tell you about it.